Sometimes I learn a lot from conversations I was never intended to hear.

 Now he had my attention.

-I’m sure this man had thought this for a long time, but maybe he felt freer to say it because we were only hours out from hearing the horrifying news of a massacre of innocent children in Connecticut.
+I’m sure this man had thought this for a long time, but maybe he felt freer to say it because we had heard the horrifying news of a massacre of innocent children in Connecticut only hours before.
 For him, the tranquil lyrics of our Christmas songs couldn’t encompass such terror.
-I think he has a point.
+I think he had a point.

 The first Christmas carol, after all, was a war hymn.
 Mary of Nazareth sings of God’s defeat of his enemies, about how in Christ he had demonstrated his power and “has brought down the mighty from their thrones and exalted those of humble estate” (Lk.
 1:52).
 There are some villains in mind there.
 Simeon’s song, likewise, speaks of the “fall and rising of many in Israel” and of a sword that would pierce the heart of Mary herself.
 Even the “light of the Gentiles” he speaks about is in the context of warfare.
 After all, the light, the Bible tells us, overcomes the darkness (Jn.
 1:5), and frees us from the grip of the devil (2 Cor.
 4).